X

 About the ASCP HT exam

-The ASCP Histotechnician (HT) certification exam will assess your knowledge and skills required to be a histotechnician.
-The exam is set by the American Society for Clinical Pathology (ASCP).
+The ASCP Histotechnician (HT) certification exam assesses the knowledge and skills required for entry-level histology positions.
+The American Society for Clinical Pathology (ASCP) administers the exam.

 About these practice questions